jsoconno/architectures/README.md

 * `nodes (list)` - a list of Cluster, Group, or Node objects to flow through

 Both Edge and Flow objects support the following optional arguments:
-* `**attrs` - keyword arguments that are used to pass attributes to the Node to override defaults
+* `**attrs` - keyword arguments that are used to pass attributes to the Edge to override defaults

-For more information on available Node attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).
+For more information on available Edge attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).

 ### Part 6 - Using Themes
 Although you can now draw any combinations of Clusters, Groups, Nodes, Edges, and Flows on your Graph, you are probably not too happy with the overall appearance of your diagram.
 The Default theme is great for prototyping, but not what you would want to share with your team.